ajmccredie/fudge-kitchen/README.md

 ### Fonts
 **Terrapin, serif**
-A classic, elegrant font, with a sense of fun.
+A classic, elegant font, with a sense of fun.
 Used for headers and slogans on the merchandise.
 **Anonymous Pro, monospace**
 Provides a modern, clean look and excellent readability.

-### Design development and consistency in site theming
+### Design Development and consistency in site theming
 The same colour schemes and fonts are used throughout the site.
 The use of the base.html file allowed for the same headers and navbar, giving the users a strong sense of familiarity whilst navigating around the site.
 Toasts are used throughout the site to provide information regarding the basket and other user actions, including confirmation of any CRUD actions in the business dashboard.
 The merchandise and edible products are shown in 'cards' on the full product lists with key information, with further details and choices available when these are clicked on.
 This prevents overload of information and allows the customer to quickly browse products of interest.